Information and Resources

 COVID slide: how financial insecurity causes vulnerable students to lose ground academically

-The Centers for Disease Control has issued Interim Guidance for Administrators of US K-12 Schools and Childcare Programs, and information about best practices for disinfecting schools.
+The Centers for Disease Control has issued Guidance for Administrators of US K-12 Schools and Childcare Programs.

-The Teacher Retirement System has issued both written and video responses to COVID-19 and tips on what you can do and how your TRS Health Plan can help, including their extended COVID-19 coverage.
+The Teacher Retirement System has issued both written and video responses to COVID-19, including their extended COVID-19 coverage.
 There is also guidance available pertaining to Operations, Health Care and Annuities.

 National, state, and local news